 PDPH flu clinics are free and open to the uninsured public.
 Most doctor’s offices and pharmacies also offer flu shots.

 The best place for children to get a flu shot is from their doctor.
 Children who are eligible for VFC vaccine can receive flu shots for free from doctors who participate in the VFC program.

 Children can also get a flu shot at one of our health centers.
 The Community Flu Clinics that are held throughout Philadelphia are not for children.

 Although influenza is fairly common (up to one out of every five people in the US will get the flu each year), it is actually a very serious disease.
-Each year in the US, influenza kills about 36,000 people and causes 200,000 to be admitted to the hospital.
+Each year in the US, influenza kills about 36,000 people and causes up to 200,000 to be admitted to the hospital.